emarmolsanchez/eMIRNA/README.md

 ## eMIRNA.Filter.by.Structure

 The second eMIRNA module aims to estimate the secondary folding structure of selected filtered sequences both in Positive and Negative datasets, thus filtering out all sequences that do not ressemble a pre-miRNA hairpin-like secondary structure.
 The eMIRNA.Filter.by.Structure function will make use of RNAfold [1] program to calculate the estimated secondary folding structure, which should be available in your computer `$PATH` to be correctly executed.
-Tipically, microRNA genes have a characteristic secondary structure, composed by two stems joined by complementarity and one terminal loop, forming a hairpin-like secondary structure.
+Typically, microRNA genes have a characteristic secondary structure, composed by two stems joined by complementarity and one terminal loop, forming a hairpin-like secondary structure.
 Some bubbles or bulges can appear within the two stems, belonging to non-paired nucleotides in the sequence.

 This function requires two arguments: